Have you ever looked around at your life, and asked yourself "How the heck did I get here?".

 I laughed it off, but when I look back, I know exactly what she was saying.

 She wasn’t actually telling me not to do it, because I know she loves her role as well.
 She was saying:

-So that night, after googling like crazy, and finding zero support, I made the decision to sit down and figure out how the hell I was going to manage the chaos in my new life… in the most positive way possible!
+So, that night after googling like crazy, and finding zero support, I made the decision to sit down and figure out how the heck I was going to manage the chaos in my new life…in the most positive way possible!

 I was going to do the work.
 I was going to make it work!

 That was the beginning of my blog The Poptart Diaries.

 What was meant to be an avenue for me to share my experiences and get some things off my chest turned into something I never expected.
 I anticipated my blog would grace the screens of a few close family and friends, and maybe some fellow stepmoms, if I was lucky.